-- 5. Home Designer Suite includes a selection of Home Style, Interior and Landscaping template plans, each with different default settings that allow you to begin working in a particular plan style quickly.
-For this tutorial, select Home Style Templates from the dropdown list.
+- 5. Home Designer Architectural includes a selection of Home Style, Interior and Landscaping template plans, each with different default settings that allow you to begin working in a particular plan style quickly.
+For this tutorial, select Home Style Templates from the drop-down list.
 The Default template and U.S. Units are selected by default.
 Click OK.
 The floor plan view window opens, ready for you to begin drawing. - 6.
+You should begin work on any new file by saving it.
+To do this: - Select File> Save from the menu to open the Save Plan File dialog. - Specify the location on your computer where you would like to save the plan. - Type a name for your plan. - · Click Save. - 7.
 It is wise to save your work, and save it often, as you proceed.
-To do this: - Select File> Save from the menu to open the Save Plan File dialog - Specify the location on your computer where you would like to save the plan. - Enter a name for your plan. - Click Save.
+To do this, you can: - Select File> Save 🔚 from the menu to open the Save Plan File dialog - Click the Save button on the toolbar. - \bullet Type Ctrl + S on your keyboard.